-However, now that I’m a solid six months into the two-kid game, I get it.
+However, now that I’m a solid six months into having two kids, I get it.
 That saying about your heart walking around outside of your body?
 The meme of your brain having too many tabs open?
 Both true, times two.
 On any giving day, parenting multiple children knocks me on my ass and then sends my soul soaring, and frankly, I wouldn’t have it any other way.
-Here are seven of the biggest lessons I’ve learned along the way thus far:
+Here are seven of the biggest lessons I’ve learned transitioning from one to two kids thus far:

 I’ve never been more tired.

 My first son taught me the meaning of tired (and made me longingly recall my pre-motherhood self, who lazily slept in every weekend morning and took a good night’s sleep for granted).
 My second son taught me to appreciate any snooze window I could get, because the sheer exhaustion hit an all-time low.
 For me, lack of sleep over several months easily serves as the most physically difficult part of early baby life.

 I’ve become that mom who goes on and on about the same thing, over and over: a detailed list of exactly how many times I got up the night before (someone had a nightmare, someone needed the boob) with an eye toward when I can nap next.
 I have full-on mommy brain; it’s like my mind is a faulty Garmin device that keeps intoning about recalculating when I take a wrong mental turn—which is often.
 I’ve put milk in the pantry and go upstairs only to forget why I went up there in the first place.
 Bleary-eyed, I’m fueled on coffee and sugar, like the Instagram t-shirts say, and if I’m lucky, the sexiest words my husband can say are, “Honey, I’ll get up with the kids.”

 The good news?
 All kids sleep eventually, and babies don’t keep.
 I know these things to be true, which makes it easier to suffer through the long nights in exchange for sweet baby cuddles.